TobikoData/sqlmesh/docs/reference/configuration.md

 * `full` - never prompt the user for input, fall back to the most conservative category ([breaking](../concepts/plans.md#breaking-change)) if the category can't be determined automatically
 * `semi` - prompt the user for input only if the change category can't be determined automatically
 * `off` - always prompt the user for input.
-Automatica categorization will not be attempted
+Automatic categorization will not be attempted

 ## model_defaults